I Found Mold in My Rental – What Can I Do?

 Got Mold Questions?

-If you think you have mold in your apartment or rental property in the Poughkeepsie, Hopewell Junction, and/or Newburgh areas, please do not hesitate to contact First Call Restoration.
+If you think you have mold in your apartment or rental property, please do not hesitate to contact First Call Restoration.
 We are experts at mold removal.
 Call (845) 226-0868 or send us an e-mail.
 Peace of mind is just a phone call away! 🙂